-Unlock Limitless Data Storage with Quantum’s Revolutionary Myriad System! - YaNoticias
+Unlock Limitless Data Storage with Quantum’s Revolutionary Myriad System! - YANoticias

 – Dynamic, Automatic Data Leveling: This feature allows for seamless scaling by adding storage nodes without disrupting ongoing operations.
 Users can start with just five NVMe Storage Server nodes and scale with a simple few clicks.

-– Support for 400 GbE RDMA Infrastructure: This advanced support significantly boosts network throughput and minimizes latency, which is essential for high-demand applications.
+– Support for 400 GbE RDMA Infrastructure: This advanced support significantly boosts network throughput and minimises latency, which is essential for high-demand applications.

-– Solidigm SSDs Capacity: With new SSDs reaching up to 122.88 TB, organizations can maximize their storage efficiency, achieving effective capacities of up to 480 PB across multiple nodes—a game-changer for data-intensive industries.
+– Solidigm SSDs Capacity: With new SSDs reaching up to 122.88 TB, organisations can maximise their storage efficiency, achieving effective capacities of up to 480 PB across multiple nodes—a game-changer for data-intensive industries.

 – Inline Compression and Deduplication: The system’s advanced data management capabilities promote up to a 20x reduction in data size, which conserves physical space and lowers operational costs associated with power and cooling.